BuildOnViction/docs/docs/general/faq.md

 	We will announce every exchange news on our official channels on due time.

 !!! quote "Is TOMO an ERC-20 token?"
-    Since Mainnet, TOMO is actually a TRC20 token on TomoChain’s own blockchain.
+    Since Mainnet, TOMO has become the native coin of the TomoChain blockchain.

 !!! quote "What is a TRC-20 token?"
-	A TRC-20 token is a token/coin developed on the TomoChain blockchain.
+	A TRC-20 token is a token which can be issued on the TomoChain blockchain.
+	TCR-20 is similar to the ERC-20 standard in the Ethereum  blockchain.

 !!! quote "Where to store TOMO?
 How can I send TOMO to my wallet?"
     You can store TOMO in TomoWallet, TrustWallet, MetaMask, MyEtherWallet, Ledger and Trezor.